Learning from Diversity: An Innovation in Inclusive Engagement

 We invite between two to three Impact Partners (including at least one decision-maker) on a project to participate in the consultation process.

-An EMPaCT consultation in five steps:
+EMPaCT Engagement process in five steps:

 Step 1: Scoping Meeting: The Scoping meeting refines the scope of the consultation to focus on what value EMPaCT can bring to your Impact Partner’s project.